Creating atom-nanoparticle quantum superpositions

-A possible strategy is to cool the system to the ground state, i.e. $\vert\Psi_{\text{init}}\rangle=\vert\downarrow\rangle_{h}\vert0\rangle_{n}$, and to apply the procedure described by Monroe et al \cite{monroe1996schrodinger}, which consists of $\pi/2$, $\pi$, and displacement pulses.
-In particular, cooling to the motional ground state can be achieved with a cavity-tweezer setup~\cite{delic2019motional}.
-Alternatively, one could also employ a tweezer setup~\cite{tebbenjohanns2020motional}, which is also expected to eventually reach the ground state, and where the release of the nanoparticle as well as its recapture has been experimentally investigated~\cite{hebestreit2018sensing}.
+A possible strategy is to cool the system to the ground state, i.e. $\vert\Psi_{\text{init}}\rangle=\vert\downarrow\rangle_{h}\vert0\rangle_{n}$, and to apply the procedure described by Monroe et al \citep{monroe1996schrodinger}, which consists of $\pi/2$, $\pi$, and displacement pulses.
+To make such a scheme work one would however need additional optical fields to control the motional state of the nanoparticle.
+In particular, cooling to the motional ground state can be achieved with a cavity-tweezer setup~\citep{delic2019motional} and is expected to be soon available also in a tweezer setup~\citep{hebestreit2018sensing,tebbenjohanns2020motional}.